 James sent his army south to stem the English invasion, but the Scots were defeated at the Battle of Solway Moss, near Carlisle, on 24 November 1542.
 James, by now aged just 30, was ill in bed at Falkland Palace in Fife.

 On 8 December 1542, Marie de Guise gave birth to a daughter, who was to become Mary Queen of Scots.
 When news reached James V that the son he wanted had not arrived, he is quoted as saying: "It cam wi' a lass and it will gang wi' a lass" remembering how the dynasty had started with Marjorie Bruce and fearing it would now end.
-Six days later, on 14 December 1542, James died, probably from cholera.
+Six days later, on 14 December 1542, James died.
 He was succeeded by the infant Mary Queen of Scots.